-Prerequisite: ESL 040 (concurrently or permission from instructor).
+Prerequisite: ESL 040 (concurrently or permission from instructor)

-Designed to give students practice using English in simulated situations such as dialogue practice, conversations, role playing activities, drama activities, speaking exercises, and exercises involving AV equipment in conjunction with special projects.
+Designed to give students practice using English in simulated situations such as dialogue practice, conversations, role playing activities, drama and speaking exercises, and exercises involving A/V equipment in conjunction with special projects.

-ESL 042 Using and Reading English II/4 Units
+ESL 042 Using and Reading English II/2 Units

-Prerequisite: Using and Reading English I or placement by the English Immersion staff.
+Prerequisite: Using and Reading English I or recommendation from the English Immersion staff.

-A continuation of Using and Reading English I.

-The course covers grammar, reading, vocabulary, and listening exercises at the low-intermediate level with communicative activities more advanced than ESL 040.

-Placement in this level determined by placement test administered by the English Immersion Program staff.
+A continuation of Using and Reading English I, this course covers grammar, reading, vocabulary, listening exercises at the low-intermediate level, and communicative activities more advanced than those in Level I. Placement in this level determined by placement test administered by the English Immersion Program.